dojo/docs/dojox/data/FileStore.rst

 Some usage examples for using the service in code as well as declarative markup attaching it to a widget such as dijit.Tree and dojox.grid.DataGrid is shown below.

 **Simple programmatic usage:**

+A complete code example of querying the entire filesystem for a wildcard matched file:

 .. code-block :: javascript